NeilMacMullen/Textrude/README.md

 ## Give a Star! :star:

 If you like or are using this project please give it a star or leave some feedback in the [discussions](https://github.com/NeilMacMullen/Textrude/discussions/categories/send-a-smile) section.
-Thanks!
+A little feedback goes a long way - thanks!

 ## What is it?